rkingon/Craft-Plugin--Redirect-Manager/README.md

+# This project is no longer maintained.
+Craft3 is awesome and hopefully someone writes something similar for it.

 # Redirect Manager for Craft

 Keep all your 301/302 managed within Craft.
 Very useful when using NGINX because you don't have an htaccess file! :(